veracity/veracity-documentation/sections/datafabric/iot/api-documentation.md

 ## Subscribe to API

-Our API is managed by Azure API management and hence you need
+data can be accessed uoing veracity IoT api.
+The API is managed by Azure API management and hence you need a subscription.
-1. Ingested data can be accessed using Veracity IOT api.
-2. Go to Veracity api portal: https://api-portal.veracity.com/
+1. Go to Veracity api portal: https://api-portal.veracity.com/
-3. Sign in
+2. Sign in
-4. Select Product
+3. Select Product
-5. Select Veracity Platform API.
+4. Select Veracity Platform API.
 This api contains all the Veracity platform APIs which allow you to integrate with platform and enjoy the platform features by calling related API, it contains all the legacy "My service API" and "Data fabric API".
-6. Select Subscribe
+5. Select Subscribe
-7. After subscription, your access keys are available from
+6. After subscription, your access keys are available from Products

 ## Test api from portal.